worlddynamics/WorldDynamics.jl/docs/src/tutorial.md

 ### Modifying an interpolation table

 In order to reproduce Figure 7-13, in which the slope of the fraction of industrial output allocated to agriculture is increased, we can modify the two tables `FIOAA1` and `FIOAA2` by getting the table set of the agriculture sector, and by changing the value of these two tables.
-We then have to solve again the ODE system, by specifying which set of tables has to be used for the agriculture sector.
+We then have to solve the ODE system again, by specifying which set of tables has to be used for the agriculture sector.
 Finally, we can plot the same seven variables of Figure 7-10.
 This is exactly what we do in the following code.

 ```
 using WorldDynamics